Southern elephant seal

 Global Stable 1

-Argentina (sin Islas Malvinas) Increasing 1
+Argentina (without Islas Malvinas) Increasing 1

 Isla Malvinas Increasing 1